Kwiebs/Forpetswithlove/exampleSite/content/english/blog/new_posts_2026_04_13/dog-ear-cleaning-step-by-step-safe-method.md

 ### Choose appropriate timing

-Clean ears when your dog is calm—after exercise, during relaxed evening time, or when they're naturally sleepy.
+Clean ears when your dog is calmafter exercise, during relaxed evening time, or when they're naturally sleepy.
 Avoid high-energy moments or stressful periods.

 ### Secure comfortable positioning